QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/interface.md

 [Go back](..)

-You interface should look a bit like this, at least based on IntelliJ2020 (changed a bit in 2021)
+Your interface should look a bit like this, at least based on IntelliJ2020 (changed a bit in 2021)